 Important Abetment Elements under Section 306 IPC

-The following are the main components of the offense of abetment under Section 107:
+The following are the main components of the offence of abetment under Section 107:

 - An abutment is required.

-- The abetment must be an offense or an act that would be an offense if undertaken by a person who is legally competent of committing the offense with the same intent or knowledge as the abettor.
+- The abetment must be an offence or an act that would be an offence if undertaken by a person who is legally competent to commit the offence with the same intent or knowledge as the abettor.

 - Mens Rea, also known as the Guilty Mind.

-- Mens Rea is a critical component in aiding and abetting an offense.
-The necessity of men’s rea is seen as a prerequisite for the liability of the offense of abetment.
+- Mens Rea is a critical component in aiding and abetting an offence.
+The necessity of men’s rea is seen as a prerequisite for the liability of the offence of abetment.